 - Make Ahead & Freezing Instructions: Dough may be prepared through step 4.
 In the last part of this step, the dough needs to rise in the refrigerator for 1 hour.
 You may leave it in the refrigerator for up to 1 full day, making sure to punch it down to remove any air bubbles before rolling out as directed in step 7.
 You may freeze the pizza doughs after preparing them through step 4, and instead of allowing to rise in the refrigerator, simply freeze for up to 2 months.
 Then, allow the doughs to thaw overnight in the refrigerator and allow to rise at room temperature for 1 hour before continuing with step 7.
 Make-ahead and freezing instructions for the sauce are written in step 5.

-- Yeast: Red Star Platinum Yeast is an instant yeast.
+- Yeast: Platinum Yeast from Red Star is an instant yeast.
 You can use any quick rise or instant yeast in this recipe.
 You can also use active dry yeast in this recipe with zero changes.
 The rise time may be slightly longer if using active dry yeast.

 - Onion & Tomatoes: Please see notes below the recipe in the step-by-step photos for details about the grated onion and the can of crushed tomatoes.